ReMi-Hsu/BCI_Schizophrenia/README.md

     - [MLWithERPdata](/MLWithERPdata/README.md)
     - [Deep Learning](/DeepLearning/README.md)

-### More detailed content of our entire plan can be viewed in ppt and mp4
+### More detailed content of our entire project can be viewed in ppt and mp4